Semhal22/alx-low_level_programming/0x12-singly_linked_lists/README.md

 	2. Add node
 	3. Add node at the end
 	4. Free list
 	5. Function that is executed before main
+	6. Prints a string written by assembly code